 - Helping people access the NDIS, as well as helping them plan and access their supports.

 The LAC in the Mallee is Intereach.

-The NDIS has commenced in the Loddon area and is set to roll out in January 2019 in the Mallee area.
+The NDIS has commenced in the Loddon and Mallee regions.

 The NDIS will fund ‘reasonable and necessary’ supports that help you achieve your goals.
 In order to be considered reasonable and necessary, a support must: